LoyolaChicagoBooks/introcs-csharp/rst/ifpitfalls.rst

        Console.WriteLine("x not positive, untested y");

-Unfortunately placing the ``else`` under the first ``if`` is not enough to make them go together (remember the C# compiler ignores whitespace).
+Unfortunately placing the ``else`` under the first ``if`` is not enough to make them go together (remember the C# compiler ignores extra whitespace).
 The following is equivalent to the compiler, with the else apparently going with the second if::